2dof/esp_control/Examples/README.md

 This tutorial will cover:
 - Part 1: Implementing basic  p-i-d controller as class object
 - Part 2: Using timer interrupt (esp32 micropython)
-- Part 3: Using uasyncio instead of timer interrupt (esp micropython)
+- Part 3: Using uasyncio instead of timer interrupt

 Tutorial will not cover how to implement fully application (menu system, loading data from memory) but some sugestions will be added in part 2.